 Yes, there are parking sites available and there will be transportation provided from the parking lot to seating if needed.
 If you have any special needs that may require accommodation in order to ensure full participation in Commencement Weekend, please contact the Parents Office at (315) 781-3700.

 Are there services for guests with hearing needs?

 Yes, there will be a sign language interpreter at Commencement.

 A professional photographer will photograph each senior as he/she receives his/her diploma.
-You will receive a color proof and order form a few weeks after Commencement.
+You will receive a color proof and order form a few weeks after Commencement, or you can contact:

-Personalized DVDs of Commencement are made available and sold through IT Services.
-To order, please complete the Commencent DVD order form.
+Personalized DVD/Blue Ray Videos of Commencement Exercises will be available through the online registration or IT Services.
 If you have questions or require assistance you may contact the IT Services Help Desk by phone at (315) 781-4357, or by email at email@example.com.
 The DVDs are completed and mailed in late-July.